Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 I was getting Eric Fomo until I met Eric Romo.

-Because everyone else who had met Eric was like, you got to meet him.
+Because everyone else would met Eric was like, you've got to meet him.

 It was Massachusetts.